TX Piscium: Properties

-TX Piscium is a thermally-pulsing asymptotic giant branch (TP-AGB) star, which means that it is alternately fusing helium in a shell around its core and fusing hydrogen in a shell closer to its surface.
+TX Piscium is a thermally-pulsing asymptotic giant branch (TP-AGB) red giant star, which means that it is alternately fusing helium in a shell around its core and fusing hydrogen in a shell closer to its surface.
 Stars on the TP-AGB are generally unstable, with high mass loss and pulsations.

-The periodic flashes of the helium shell in a TP-AGB star are known as thermal pulses and cause the hydrogen shell to be extinguished.
+The periodic flashes of the helium shell in a red giant star are known as thermal pulses and cause the hydrogen shell to be extinguished.
 This creates strong convection and the third dredge-up (TDU) which brings helium fusion products such as carbon to the surface.
 After several TDUs, the abundance of carbon in the atmosphere begins to exceed that of oxygen and then the star is known as a carbon star.
 In TX Piscium, the carbon/oxygen ratio is calculated to be 1.03, which is at the low end of the scale of carbon stars.
-It is thought to be a relatively new carbon star.
+It is thought to be a relatively new carbon-rich red giant star.